 A player may not intentionally cause a ball search in order to activate any feature of the game.
 A player is permitted to wait a reasonable amount of time, as determined by the tournament director, for a tilt mechanism to settle.

-Any player who is absent when he or she has a ball to play, whether in qualifying or final rounds, will be given a maximum of three minutes to return.
-After that time, a tournament official will plunge the player’s remaining ball(s) in play, until such time as the player returns.
-Any player who has an emergency should notify a tournament official, so that accommodations may be made.
+During qualifying rounds, any player who is absent at the start of the game will have his or her name announced by the scorekeeper three times.
+If the player in question remains absent at that time, the next player in the queue will be moved forward.
+During final rounds or any qualifying format that involves group play, if a player is absent when it is his or her turn to play, he or she will be awarded three minutes to return before the game in question will be recorded as a zero.
+A second three-minute absence by any player in the final rounds will result in their elimination from the tournament.
+Any player who has an emergency should notify a tournament official so that accommodations may be made.
 Should a player have to permanently leave the tournament for any reason prior to its conclusion, he or she will not be permitted to pre-play any games, and all scores for any remaining games will be recorded as zero points.

 Note that an absence at the beginning of final rounds results in the player not being part of the final rounds at all.